Your Cart

 How to Help Boost Collagen Levels

 Our ancestors followed earlier traditional diets that incorporated whole-animal eating.
-Simply put, they ate many animal parts, like skin, tendons and ligaments, that we now commonly avoid or discard.
+Simply put, they ate many animal parts — like skin, tendons and ligaments — that we now commonly avoid or discard.

 Fortunately, it’s easier than ever to “get back to the basics.”
 A surefire way to increase collagen consumption is by making a homemade bone broth.
 It’s a health-conscious, delicious and cost-effective (no waste!) way to use parts of an animal that can’t be eaten directly.

 Bone broth is simply very good for you.
 As these inedible animal parts simmer for hours or days, they release collagen in an easy-to-absorb broth.
+(You can also simply mix Bone Broth Protein with water instead, including using in recipes.
+It contains three times more protein than bone broth and features collagen types I, II and III, along with glucosamine, chondroitin and hyaluronic acid.)

 Collagen supplements, like Multi Collagen Protein (with its 10 types of collagen from four food sources), are another easy way to increase your collagen intake.
 Make sure that you get your collagen powder from grass-fed, pasture-raised cows (raised without antibiotics or growth hormones), such as at Ancient Nutrition.